Microsoft Teams problems identified

 - Team models that already integrate business applications – there is no longer any need to know the application ecosystem for your business or to ask security questions (Microsoft 365 applications such as Planner, OneNote, or Power BI – or third party applications such as Trello, GitHub…).

-- An intranet already present in each team with the page corresponding to the job, department, or use case – Intranet which is even automatically based on its role to filter relevant information from others.
+- An intranet is already present in each team with the page corresponding to the job, department, or use case – An intranet that is even automatically based on its role to filter relevant information from others.

 3 Microsoft Teams problems IT faces that Powell Teams solves

 When Microsoft Teams is first implemented, curious users, try out new ways of working naturally by creating their workspaces in Teams.
 However, a lack of frameworks, rules, and support often leads them to make mistakes: duplicated teams, poorly constructed teams, structures that are too different from one another, poorly connected technologies, or rules that are not respected… all criteria that can jeopardize the sustainability and security of the Digital Workplace.

 This lack of framework leaves IT teams with the complex management of Team spaces and more globally of the Digital Workplace.